kchernokozinsky/hs-information-retrieval/README.md

 - Build a two-word index and a coordinate inverted index on a collection of documents.
 - Implement phrase search and distance-based search for each of them.

+### Task 4: Advanced Indexing

+- Build a suffix tree for the dictionary of terms.
+- Build a permutation index for the dictionary.
+- Build a 3-gram index for the dictionary.
+- Implement wildcard search support for queries.

+### Task 5: Implement Joker Queries

+- Implement support for wildcard queries (queries with jokers) in the retrieval system.
+- Allow users to search for terms using wildcard characters that represent unknown characters in the query.
+- Implement efficient algorithms to handle wildcard queries and retrieve relevant results.